undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for State University of New York College of Environmental Science and Forestry was 80%, a testament to the outstanding educational experience provided by this institution.
+The freshman retention rate for State University of New York College of Environmental Science and Forestry was 87% in 2025, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

-The graduation rate is another indicator to take into account.
-It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-At this school, the rate of students graduating within six years is 71%, which is considered an above-average graduation rate.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
+At this school, the rate of students graduating within six years is 66%, which is considered an above-average graduation rate.

 Student Body